 By Brian Pickering: Sports Health

-Do you have a question regarding sports medicine that you would like to see addressed in this space in the future?
-Send your questions to SportsMed@lrhc.org, and it may be featured in an upcoming article.
+Do you have a question about sports medicine you would like addressed in this space in the future?
+Send your inquiry to SportsMed@lrhc.org, and it may be featured in an upcoming article.